NEfirst Credit Union Privacy Notice

 The credit union does not directly send information to any country outside of the European Economic Area, however, any party receiving personal data may also process, transfer and share it for the purposes set out above and in limited circumstances this may involve sending your information to countries where data protection laws do not provide the same level of data protection as the UK.

-For example, when complying with international tax regulations we may be required to report personal information to the HM Revenue and Customs which may transfer than information to tax authorities in countries where you or a connected person may be tax resident.
+For example, when complying with international tax regulations we may be required to report personal information to the HM Revenue and Customs which may transfer than information to tax authorities in countries where you or a connected person may be a tax resident.

 Retaining your information

 The credit union will need to hold your information for various lengths of time depending on what we use your data for.
-In many cases we will hold this information for a period of time after you have left the credit union.
+In many cases, we will hold this information for a period of time after you have left the credit union.

 For a copy of our Policy for Data Retention please contact us either by email or telephone.